CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/80-create-organization.md

 By default, CluedIn is not shipping with any SMTP servers.
 You need to setup it before creating your organization.

 Emails are transactional emails.
 You won't receive marketing email.
-They are emails to inform you of some important actions that was taken by your users using your CluedIn installation and/or emails used for security check (signup, change password, invitation...)
+They are emails to inform you of some important actions that was taken by your users using your CluedIn installation and/or emails used for security check (sign-up, change password, invitation...)

 Visit [How to configure SMTP](/00-gettingStarted/email.html)